HTTP-RPC/Kilo/README.md

 # Service Operations
 Services are accessed by applying an HTTP verb such as `GET` or `POST` to a target resource.
 The target is specified by a path representing the name of the resource, and is generally expressed as a noun such as _/calendar_ or _/contacts_.

 Arguments are provided either via the query string or in the request body, like an HTML form.
-Although services may produce any type of content, results are generally returned as JSON.
-Operations that do not return a value are also supported.
+Results are typically returned as JSON, though image and text content is also supported.
+Services may also produce no value.

 ## GET
 The `GET` method is used to retrive information from the server. `GET` arguments are passed in the query string.
 For example, the following request might be used to obtain data about a calendar event: